perone/stallion/README.md

     at the web frontend
   - Added the 'Console Scripts' global section on the web frontend
+  - Added new font type for the web frontend

 ## What's new in release v0.3